aberner6/kadk-data-vis/README.md

     - Code concepts bowl
 * Assignment:
     - Code:
-        - Use at least 3 of the programming concepts and at least 1 relationship of information
+        - Code with at least 3 of the programming concepts and at least 1 relationship of information
-        - Follow the d3 set up tutorial
     - Design: visualisation techniques bowl
     - Read: [Interaction of Color](https://www.brainpickings.org/2013/08/16/interaction-of-color-josef-albers-50th-anniversary/)
-    - Read: [CODING TUTORIALS]
+    - Read: [D3 PREP TUTORIALS]

+## Part B
+* Draw with data in d3, experiment

-### Day 3
+### March 16
 * Focus: drawing with data (1)
 * Lecture:
     - Review: assignment